 – Reviewers with no friends or followers- Reviews that other people ignore (they don’t flag them as interesting, helpful or funny)

 – Reviews for the same business from the same IP address- Polarizing Rants or Raves.
-Here are some examples: “Don’t go here”, “Stay Away”, “Avoid!!!”
+Here are some examples: “Don’t go there”, “Stay Away”, “Avoid!!!”

 – There are reviews that shout (in all caps) and make highly emotional angry claims.
-The Yelp filter doesn’t appear to like these kind of reviews.
+The Yelp filter doesn’t appear to like these kinds of reviews.
 Examples: “I HATE THIS PLACE”

 2. “Five Star Reviews Are The Most Valuable”

 This is probably the most commonly lauded myth about online reviews out there.
 Sure, everyone loves to hear about what they did well.
 But, people fail to remember that even negative reviews can prove to be valuable, perhaps even more valuable than positive reviews.
 Why?
 Because it gives you the opportunity to improve in areas you might not have otherwise considered to be problematic.

 We all have those friends who will sing our praises at any given moment, but our true friends will tell us what we need to hear.
 The same goes for online reviews; the more tough love you receive, the more you are able to improve upon your business and drive some additional traffic through the door than just your usual customer base.